 Our children are not all right.
 The American Academy of Pediatrics is warning that children, adolescents and young adults face a mental health emergency state.
 Suicide is the second leading cause of death for youth ages 10 – 24.
-COVID-19 has created financial strains on families that are spilling over to our children, loss of loved ones is forcing our children to deal with grief in ways like never before, and educational and social disruptions have generated anxiety and depression in our youth.
+COVID-19 created a financial strain on families that is spilling over to our children, as the loss of loved ones forced our children to deal with grief in ways like never before, and educational and social disruptions have generated anxiety and depression in our youth.

 Here are some of the ways that our Associated agencies are here to help your children and your family:

 Talk to our highly trained and experienced clinical social workers, counselors, psychologists and psychiatric providers.
 Let us provide a safe space for your child or your family to talk about their challenges.

 Join our support groups; we bring children, teens, young adults and families together who share similar experiences to express their feelings, share first-hand information, coping strategies and more.

 The death of someone we care about can leave us with a range of emotions and reactions.
 Accepting support from our qualified grief counselors can help with immense grief and help adjust to life after loss.

 Our Jewish Community Service’s Family Navigation is here to help with information, support and resources that you and your family may need to cope.

 4Front offers Parenting Unpacked, a series that brings together parents in a safe space to learn from experts and other parents about topics related to teens, mental health, wellness and more.
 4Front’s Teen Leadership Fellows program offers monthly workshops on mental health and will train your teen to recognize if they or others are struggling.